mgrzybek/cloud-appliance-management/README.md

 ## Description

 Deploy management appliances using Openstack HEAT.
-The provided services are part of the Haschcorp tools stack.
+The provided services are part of the Hashicorp tools stack.

 ## Usage